 (c) BUSINESS CREDIT CARD SERVICES.
-Borrower is party to certain standard form applications and agreements of Silicon in connection with Silicon's business credit card services contemplated therein ("Business Credit Card Services"), with a credit limit thereon of \$50,000 (or such higher amount as Silicon may agree to in writing, with the Business Credit Card Services.
+Borrower is party to certain standard form applications and agreements of Silicon in connection with Silicon's business credit card services contemplated therein ("Business Credit Card Services"), with a credit limit thereon of \$50,000 (or such higher amount as Silicon may agree to in writing, the "Business CC Limit"), and, without limiting any of the terms of such applications and agreements, Borrower will pay all standard fees and charges of Silicon in connection with the Business Credit Card Services.
 All amounts that Silicon pays or expends in respect of any Business Credit Card Services shall constitute Obligations hereunder.
-Borrower hereby agrees to save, and hold Silicon harmless any loss, cost, expense, or liability, including payments made by Silicon, expenses, and attorneys' fees incurred by Silicon arising out of or in connection any Business Credit Card Services.
-Borrower's Obligations arising out of or in connection with the Business Credit Card Services (the "Business CC Obligations") shall be fully cash-secured (including, without limitation, cash security the form of one or more of deposit) pursuant to Silicon's standard form pledge documentation (such cash security, the "Business CC Cash Collateral"; it being understood and agreed that the Business CC Cash Collateral ECONS titutes Inadditional Collateral).

-"Business CC Limit"), and, without limiting any of the terms of such applications and agreements, Borrower will pay all standard fees and charges of Silicon in shall count toward the Credit Limit under this Agreement.
+Borrower hereby agrees to indemnify, save, and hold Silicon harmless from any loss, cost, expense, or liability, including payments made by Silicon, expenses, and reasonable attorneys' fees incurred by Silicon arising out of or in connection with any Business Credit Card Services.
+Borrower's Obligations arising out of or in connection with the Business Credit Card Services (the "Business CC Obligations") shall be fully cash-secured (including, without limitation, cash security in the form of one or more certificates of deposit) pursuant to Silicon's standard form pledge documentation (such cash security, the "Business CC Cash Collateral"; it being understood and agreed that the Business CC Cash Collateral constitutes additional Collateral).
+Borrower hereby covenants and agrees that the amount of cash collateral pledged to Silicon as the Business CC Cash Collateral shall at all times be at least the then extant Business CC Limit plus all interest, fees and costs due or to become due in connection with the Business CC.
+For purposes of this Agreement, the Business CC Obligations constitute Obligations and shall count toward the Credit Limit under this Agreement.